greanbaby/PincherCreekEMR/README.md

 running on KDE Neon
 https://neon.kde.org/

-please visit Dr. Stan Hurwitz's GitHub to see other examples of GreaseMonkey (rather than what I'm using: TamperMonkey): https://github.com/DrStanMD/Oscar-GM4-scripts
+please visit Dr. Stan Hurwitz's GitHub to see other examples of GreaseMonkey that both inspired and heavily influenced my work: https://github.com/DrStanMD/Oscar-GM4-scripts